-Nintendo Switch Online officially gets N64 and Sega Genesis games tonight
+Nintendo Switch Online's N64 and Sega Genesis games now available in Canada

+You can sign up for Expansion Pack here.
+Otherwise, keep reading for our original story with full details on pricing, games lineup and more.

-Last month, Nintendo made the surprise reveal that a selection of N64 and Sega Genesis games are heading to its Switch Online service.
+Last month, Nintendo made the surprise reveal that a selection of digital N64 and Sega Genesis games are heading to its Switch Online service.

 Now, that day has come.